Meeting the Building Code

 This calculation method gives the overall thermal performance of the building, and can save in construction costs versus using the Deemed to Satisfy method for each component of energy efficiency required within the NCC.

 Not only can there be cost savings in construction, but also long term savings for the homeowner by minimising energy usage for heating and cooling all year round.
-Assessing a building’s thermal performance at design stage can identify simple, economical ways to make it more comfortable and save energy.
+Assessing a building’s thermal performance at design stage can identify simple, economical ways to make it more comfortable and save energy, while also ensuring comfortable and resilient homes for the future.